University Of Dublin City

 Students may also opt to study on a full or part-time basis.

-Students studying part-time are usually required to attend lectures every second week, while those looking full-time must attend classes every week.
+Students studying part-time must attend lectures every second week, while those looking full-time must attend classes every week.

 Full-time students may be able to receive funding to cover their living costs.

-The University of Dublin City graduates are typically prepared to enter a graduate-level teaching program in either primary or secondary education.
+The University of Dublin City graduates are typically prepared to enter a graduate-level primary or secondary education teaching program.

 Course Listings